Ants and bracket generating distributions in dimension 5 and 6: Singular trajectories for ants' movement

 Another alternative way to study the same system is to try to eliminate variables $u_1,u_2$ and focus completely on the vertices of the triangles.
 Let $\nu_1=u_1+u_2,\ \nu_2=u_1u_2$ be elementary symmetric functions of $u_1,u_2$ and $\delta=u_1-u_2$ the discriminant.
 We have:

 The case $\nu_1=0$ corresponds to the constant trajectory (recall that we are working in the domain $u_1,u_2\ge 0$).
 Let $\nu_1\ne 0$.
 The case $\nu_2=0$ corresponds to a singular trajectory with a fixed vertex of the triangle.
+This is a singular trajectory whose barycenter moves along the line connecting the barycenter with the vertex.

 The equations are very simple in this case.
-We leave the calculations to a reader as an exercise and formulate only the final result:

-Let $z_1(t)=const$, then, for all $t$, the passing through $z_1$ bisectrix of the triangle is a segment of one and the same straight line, the opposite to $z_1$ side of the triangle remains parallel to itself and the length of this side is regulated by the constant area condition.
+We leave the calculations to a reader as an exercise and formulate only the final result: Let $z_1(t)=const$, then, for all $t$, the passing through $z_1$ median of the triangle is a segment of one and the same straight line, the opposite to $z_1$ side of the triangle remains parallel to itself and the length of this side is regulated by the constant area condition.

 Now turn to the main case $\nu_2\ne 0$.
 We see that $\dot\delta>0$; the permutation of $u_1$ and $u_2$ changes the sign of $\delta$ and we can restrict ourselves to the study of the parts of trajectories in the domain $\delta>0$.
 Let us make a time substitution in our system and introduce new time $s$ according to the rule $\frac{ds}{dt}=\delta$.
 Then $\frac{d\nu_1}{ds}=\nu_1,\ \frac{d\nu_2}{ds}=-\nu_2$.
 Hence $\nu_1(s)=c_1e^s,\ \nu_2(s)=c_2e^{-s}$.